No Energy? Fatigue Causes You Haven’t Considered But Must Address NOW

 There are biological dentists (also known as holistic dentists or natural dentists) who understand how dental work can actually cause an illness and contribute to fatigue causes.
-These dentists have been trained in assessing dental work in order to determine if it may be causing health problems.
+These dentists have been trained to assess previous dental work and determine if it may be causing health problems.

-From there, your biological dentist will determine the best protocol and suggest recommended steps that can restore your general well-being.
+From there, your biological dentist will recommend steps that can restore your general well-being.
 Steps they may take include the following: